axone-protocol/axoned/docs/predicate/json_prolog_2.md

 The canonical representation for Term is:

-- A JSON object is mapped to a Prolog term json\(NameValueList\), where NameValueList is a list of Name\-Value pairs.
+- A JSON object is mapped to a Prolog term json\(NameValueList\), where NameValueList is a list of Name=Value key values.
 Name is an atom created from the JSON string.
 - A JSON array is mapped to a Prolog list of JSON values.
 - A JSON string is mapped to a Prolog atom.
 - A JSON number is mapped to a Prolog number.